samstork/MysteryProject/Characters/Anthony Stinger.md

 - Occasionally hang out with them outside of D&D to talk about computer stuff

 [[Chloe Hughes]]
+- Very good friends
--
+- Introduced her to D&D
+- Seeing her through her transition

 ### [[Taranis Fencing]]
 [[Julian Bullock]]
 - Knows them very well, and gets along fine with them but don't hang out much
 - Was offered drugs, but didn't accept.
 - Slight grudge/rivalry, as Julian implied his allergies were made-up
-- There's sexual tension here.

 [[Penelope Mayer]]
 - Knows about her due to being part of the association